← Back to Administration Screens

 The Welcome widget shows links for some of the most common tasks when setting up a new site.

-The Screen Options allow you to choose which modules are displayed or not displayed, and how many columns are used to display those modules.
+The Screen Options allow you to choose which widgets are displayed or not displayed.

 Click the Screen Options tab again to close the Screen Options.

-Modules can be moved up or down, or column to column, by hovering the mouse cursor over the module title bar, when the mouse cursor changes to 4-arrows, hold the left-mouse button down, drag the module to where you want to place it, then release the mouse button (this is called drag-and-drop).
-Modules can be displayed in up to four (4) columns as set under Screen Options.
+Widgets can be moved up or down, or column to column, by hovering the mouse cursor over the widget title bar, when the mouse cursor changes to 4-arrows, hold the left-mouse button down, drag the widget to where you want to place it, then release the mouse button (this is called drag-and-drop).

-Plugin or theme developers can make new Dashboard Widgets available through plugin (or functions.php) code very easily.
-For more information see the Dashboard Widgets API.
+Plugin or theme developers can make new Dashboard Widgets available through plugin (or functions.php) code.
+For more information, see the Dashboard Widgets API.